 About those points again, I've run out, how do I get more?

-I signed up for a class but haven't received any details.
+I signed up for a class but have questions.
 What do I do?

-Every instructor organizes and runs their own class.
-If you have questions about a specific class please contact the instructor of that class.
-Log in, click on the class, click on the instructor and select "contact".
+Every class and event is organized by a member.
+If you have questions about a specific class or event please contact the organizer.
+Log in, click on the class or event, click on the organizer and select "contact".